ml-feeds/arxiv-ml-reviews/README.md

 the written markdown file to GitHub per the GitHub-specific configuration in `config.py`.
 In this configuration file, refer to parameters starting with the prefix `GITHUB_`.

+### write-feed
+Running `python -m arxivmlrev write-feed` will perform an online search to write the XML file `data/feed.xml`.
+This file is excluded from git.

 ### write-md
 Running `python -m arxivmlrev write-md` will perform an offline refresh of the markdown file `data/articles.md` from `data/articles.csv`.